 Meet Our Senior Leadership Team

-Mary Beth Hughes, MSW – Director of Social Services
+Mary Beth Hughes, MSW – Vice President – Social Services

-Tanyalee Jones, MS – Director of Behavorial Health Services
+Tanyalee Jones, MS – Vice President – Behavioral Health Services

-Arthur Silverman, MA, MPS, MBA – Development Director
+Arthur Silverman, MA, MPS, MBA – Director of Fundraising & Marketing

 Since the founding of CONCERN, our mission has been client centered to best meet the needs of the client and the communities in which we serve.
 Through diligent strategic and business planning, CONCERN has been able to identify services gaps particularly in underserved areas.
 These are the qualities that continue to make CONCERN a recognized leader in the human services field.